 - Mosaic Village / Antique Row

-Southern Vancouver Island – Victoria to Sooke to Port Renfrew – has some of the best attraction and recreation choices on the west coast of British Columbia!
+Southern Vancouver Island – Victoria to Sooke to Port Renfrew – has some of the best natural attractions and recreation choices on the west coast of British Columbia!
 Come discover why.

 Just 17 kilometers from downtown Victoria, Goldstream Provincial Park lies amid the splendour of an old-growth temperate rain forest.
 West Coast wilderness awaits you at East Sooke Regional Park.
 Experience it as you hike along the windswept rocky coast, over dry hilltops, through dark rain forest to sheltered coves.